shapito27/kalimba-tabs/readme.md

 ```

 to html code, that looks like:

 ![](https://github.com/shapito27/kalimba-tabs/blob/main/img/numbers.png)

-or in letter notation:
+or in the letter notation:

 ![](https://github.com/shapito27/kalimba-tabs/blob/main/img/letters.png)

-You can use in markdown:
+What you can use in markdown:

 - numbers 1-9
 - numbers with asterisk 1-9* will be converted to number with one dot above